 - This event has passed.

-Youth workers, we invite you and your young men to take the ManHood challenge and join this Rites-Of-Passage journey.
+We invite you and your young men to take the ManHood challenge and join this Rites-Of-Passage journey.
+UYWI in partnership with Rescue A Generation (RAG) organization presents Manhood Camp 2019.

 ManHood Camp is an event designed for youth workers to bring their high school & middle school guys to gain practical wisdom, inspiration, and tools for becoming the men God created them to BE.
 Learn from dynamic speakers who will keep it real and share valuable insights that they wish someone would have taught them when they were in high school.